CumulusNetworks/docs/content/guides/Cumulus-nsxt.md

 ## MLAG and VRR Configuration

 In the example topology, VMs are located on two different physical ESXi hypervisors, and share the same application.
-They are in the same IP subnet and connected to the same VMware Logical Switch or Segment (similar to a VLAN in a physical network).
-But, as they are divided by a layer 3 underlay network, we must ensure the Geneve layer 2 overaly traffic to pass over it.
+They are in the same IP subnet and connected to the same VMware Logical Switch or Segment (like a VLAN in a physical network).
+But, as they are divided by a layer 3 underlay network, we must ensure the Geneve layer 2 overlay traffic to pass over it.

-The ESXi hypervisors connected using active/active LAG to the leaf switches for redunrancy and additional throughput.
-For that, we create active/active, redundent layer 2 and layer 3 connectivity using MLAG protocol with VRR on top.
-The below Cumulus Linux switches configuration demostrates how to configure MLAG and VRR.</br>
+The ESXi hypervisors connected using active/active LAG to the leaf switches for redundancy and additional throughput.
+For that, we create active/active, redundant layer 2 and layer 3 connectivity using MLAG protocol with VRR on top.
+The below Cumulus Linux switches configuration demonstrates how to configure MLAG and VRR.
 Make sure to set MLAG+VRR regardless the N-VDS uplink profile (active/active or active/standby), unless of course, only one ToR (leaf) or a single link is used to connect the hypervisor.

 ### MLAG General Configuration

 Cumulus Linux MLAG configuration is done by a single command.
-It automatically creates the peerlink bond, and configures all MLAG related configuration.
+It automatically creates the peer link bond and configures all MLAG related configuration.

 {{< tabs "TABtgbID123013 ">}}
 {{< tab "leaf01 ">}}